 The lesson went by uneventfully, and before I knew it, it was almost time to wrap.
 After saying goodbye to the kids -and letting Micaela and Camila hug me again-, it was time to speak personally with Flor and Seb.

-“I hope you know why you’re here with me” I started.
+“I hope you know why I’ve singled you out” I started.

 They only nodded.

-“I have absolutely nothing against either of you, but your attitude last Monday was pathetic, to say the least.”
+“I have absolutely nothing against either of you, but what you did last Monday was pathetic, to say the least.”

 “Sorry if that offended you, teacher” said Flor, “but I’ve been taught to speak my mind, and I meant it when I said I didn’t enjoy the song.”